sbercloud-terraform/terraform-provider-sbercloud/docs/resources/cce_cluster.md

 ## Timeouts

-This resource provides the following timeouts' configuration options:
+This resource provides the following timeouts configuration options:

-* `create` - Default is 30 minute.
+* `create` - Default is 30 minutes.
-* `update` - Default is 30 minute.
+* `update` - Default is 30 minutes.
-* `delete` - Default is 30 minute.
+* `delete` - Default is 30 minutes.

 ## Import